 - Activities: Hiking, helicopter ride, jet boat spin

-- Included: All healthy meals, transport and accommodation itemised in itinerary
+- Included: All healthy meals outlined in itinerary, transport and hut accommodation itemised in itinerary

 - Day 1: ARRIVAL INTO QUEENSTOWN

 - Day 2: MT ASPIRING NATIONAL PARK